gbarra997/Algebraic_property/README.md

 * -d Dimension of the matrix you want to test.
 It will generate a D*D matrix.
 It can be every positive number ≥ 2.
 * -k Scalar: Any number
 * -m Modality: The script can run three different modalities:
-  1. Fully **sequential**: It employs only loops and simple operations.
+  1. -s Fully **sequential**: It employs only loops and simple operations.
 Therefore, it is very slow.
 Don't provide a dimension greater than 200 unless you don't want to spend ages waiting
-  2. **Numpy**: It only uses the numpy function.
+  2. -n **Numpy**: It only uses the numpy function.
 It's known that numpy employs multithreading/multiprocessing strategies managing to release the GIL, therefore it can easily handle big matrices
-  3. **Multiprocessing**: It will create parallel and independent processes equal to the number you would provide.
+  3. -m **Multiprocessing**: It will create parallel and independent processes equal to the number you would provide.
 Each matrix will be split and each piece tested in a different process.
 These processes will share the available CPU.
 Since it employs numpy, if you provide, for example, 7 processes, then each process will have one thread so all the CPU will likely be involved.
-    * If you select this mode you can also insert the p (process) parameter to select the number you want.
+    * -p If you select this mode you can also insert the p (process) parameter to select the number you want.
 If none, the max available will be used.
-* The last parameter is "verbose", whether you can print the output of the process or just the time.
+* -v The last parameter is "verbose", whether you can print the output of the process or just the time.

 # Test_performance.py